 I remember when the Cuban Guys restaurant concept was going to be a food truck instead.
-I loved the idea of Cuban fast-food that doesn’t cut corners on quality.
+I loved the idea of Cuban fast food that doesn’t cut corners on quality.

-You never forget your first time or in this case, fist visit to Cuban Guys.
-I was standing there checking out the menu and trying to figure out what to get.
+You never forget your first time or, in this case, first visit to Cuban Guys.
+I was standing there, checking out the menu and trying to figure out what to get.

-Who was am I kidding?
-I was always going straight for the Frita.
+Who was, am I kidding?
+I was always going straight for the frita.
 My wife Marcela is with me, and she opts for one of their Cuban Bowls.

 Marcela’s bowl had all the essential components of a Cuban meal.
-Let’s see there was black beans & rice, nicely diced up platanos maduros (fried sweet plantains), real julienne potatoes (not the potato stix canned version), diced white onions and a frita patty.
+Let’s see; there were black beans & rice, nicely diced up platanos maduros (fried sweet plantains), real julienne potatoes (not the potato stix canned version), diced white onions, and a frita patty.

 The plantain chips had a great crunch and were salted just as I like them.
-They were served with a dipping sauce that I overlooked since they were so perfect as is.
+I overlooked the dipping sauce since they were perfect alone.

-The menu includes all the Cuban classics like Sandwich Cubano (Cuban Sandwich), Media Noche (Midnight Sandwich, same ingredients as Cuban Sandwich on a sweet roll), and Pan con Bistec (Steak Sandwich) and at the top of the list, the Frita (Cuban Hamburger).
+The menu includes all the Cuban classics like Sandwich Cubano (Cuban sandwich), Media Noche (Midnight Sandwich, same ingredients as Cuban Sandwich on a sweet roll), and Pan con Bistec (steak sandwich), and at the top of the list, the frita (Cuban hamburger).

 From there, I move onto an examination of what’s under the top bun.
 Are they trying to pass off some ground beef or an over seasoned regular burger patty as a frita?

-It’s also pretty nice if they toast the roll—lastly, a taste test of the goods.
-Make no bones about it, Cuban Guys’ frita is the real deal; it’s legit.
+It’s also pretty nice that they toast the roll—lastly, a taste test of the goods.
+Make no bones about it; Cuban Guys’ frita is the real deal; it’s legit.

-I asked about going A Caballo (with a fried egg), and Jorge Llapur, the owner said it’s possible but not on the actual menu.
+I asked about going A Caballo (with a fried egg), and Jorge Llapur, co-owner, said it’s possible but not on the actual menu yet.